 Use this game to talk about keeping God’s commandments.

 Say: Pretend each of these balloons represents one of the Ten Commandments.
 Let’s play a game to try to keep all 10 balloons in the air at once.

 Have kids each hold the edge of one end of the towel and stand apart so the towel is taut.
 Then have the kids shake the towel.
 Encourage them to continue to shake it as you add each balloon—each time naming one of the Ten Commandments (Exodus 20:1-17).
 Continue for 30 seconds after you’ve added all the balloons, and replace any balloons that fall.

 Ask: What was it like to keep all the balloons in the air?
 Explain whether that’s like or unlike trying to keep all of God’s commandments.
 Why do you think it’s helpful for your life when you keep God’s commands?

 Use this game to teach kids how important it is to support each other as Christians trying to spread the good news about Jesus.

-Stuff: You’ll need candy bars and clear packing tape.
+Stuff: You’ll need candy bars and wall safe tape.